The most contentious transition before Trump and Biden: Herbert Hoover and FDR

 Roosevelt, not wanting to look uncooperative, phoned Hoover in early January to set up another meeting.
 The president was wary and had a stenographer on his end of the call.
 “I suppose he will tell the press I called him up and invited him to come here,” Hoover told aides.

 The two men met again on Jan.
-20. This time they managed to reach an agreement for talks with Britain about its war debts to the U.S., but only after Roosevelt took office.
+20. This time they managed to reach an agreement for talks with Britain about its war debts to the United States, but only after Roosevelt took office.

 The long transition took a scary turn on Feb.
 15. In Miami, an unemployed bricklayer fired shots at an open convertible where Roosevelt was seated next to Chicago Mayor Anton Cermak.
 A woman in the crowd hit the gunman’s arm as he was shooting.
 The bullets struck Cermak, who died a few weeks later.

 Hoover expressed relief that Roosevelt was uninjured even as he quickly resumed lobbying him.
 On Feb.
-18, he had the Secret Service deliver a confidential, hand-written letter to Roosevelt at the Astor Hotel in New York.
+18, he had the Secret Service deliver a confidential, handwritten letter to Roosevelt at the Hotel Astor in New York.

 In the letter, which misspelled FDR’s name as “Roosvelt,” Hoover warned of “a most critical situation,” of “public alarm” about the economy, especially bank failures.
 Hoover asked Roosevelt to issue a statement promising such actions as a balanced budget, even if it meant raising taxes, to restore public confidence and ensure “resumption of our march to recovery.”